deleteonerror/tinyPKI/docs/setup.md

 \* *you don't need to type the full id, the start of the container id is enough as long at it is unique.*

-this will open a shell inside the container.
-Make sure you chose a save and secure passphrase.
+this will open a shell inside the Sub CA container. *Make sure you chose a unique and secure passphrase.*

 ## Initialize the Root Certificate Authority